drand/tlock-js/README.md

 ## Prerequisites
 - Node 16+
+- a browser that supports bigint (which is most of them - [see here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) )

 ## Quickstart
 - install the dependencies by running `npm install`
 - run the tests with `npm test`
+- run the linter and fix the problems by running `npm run lint:fix`

+## API
 ### `timelockEncrypt`
 This encrypts a payload that can only be decrypted when the `roundNumber` has been reached.
 The time of this `roundNumber` depends on the genesis and round frequency of the network you connect to.